The 5 keys :

 Path 1: North Canal

-Path 2: South Canal (Yellow buoy bypass to avoid shallow water)
+Path 2: South Canal (Yellow and black buoy bypass to avoid shallow water)